signalogic/SigSRF_SDK/pktlib_readme.md

         -an [RTPHeader struct](#user-content-rtpheaderstruct) if uFlags includes DS_PKT_INFO_RTP_HEADER<br>
         -a fully re-assembled packet if uFlags includes DS_PKT_INFO_REASSEMBLY_GET_PACKET<br>
         -a [TERMINATION_INFO](https://github.com/signalogic/SigSRF_SDK/blob/master/shared_includes/session.h) or [SESSION_DATA struct](https://github.com/signalogic/SigSRF_SDK/blob/master/shared_includes/session.h) if uFlags includes a DS_PKT_INFO_SESSION_xxx, DS_PKT_INFO_CODEC_xxx, or DS_PKT_INFO_CHNUM_xxx flag
-  * uFlags should contain one DS_BUFFER_PKT_xxx_PACKET flag and one or more DS_PKT_INFO_xxx flags, defined below.
-If DS_BUFFER_PKT_IP_PACKET is given the packet should start with an IP header; if DS_BUFFER_PKT_UDP_PACKET or DS_BUFFER_PKT_RTP_PACKET are given the packet should start with a UDP or RTP header.
-DS_BUFFER_PKT_IP_PACKET is the default if no flag is given.
-Use DS_PKT_INFO_HOST_BYTE_ORDER if packet headers are in host byte order.
-Network byte order is the default if no flag (or DS_PKT_INFO_NETWORK_BYTE_ORDER) is given.
-Byte order flags apply only to headers, not payload contents.
-See additional uFlags notes below

   * return value is (i) packet item(s) as specified, (ii) PKT_INFO_RETURN_xxx flags if uFlags includes DS_PKT_INFO_PKTINFO or DS_PKT_INFO_FRAGMENT_xxx, (iii) packet length for reassembled packets, or (iv) < 0 for an error condition (note that some RTP items, such as SSRC, may have legitimate values < 0 when interpreted as a 32-bit int)